zingale/pyjournal2/README.md

 * Installing:

   ```
-  python3 setup.py install --user
+  pip install .
   ```

-  (omit the `--user` for a systemwide installation).
-This will put the `pyjournal.py` executable script in you system's path.
+  This will put the
+  `pyjournal` executable script in you system's path.

   You should set your `EDITOR` environment variable.
 This has been tested with emacs and vi.
 For emacs, should should launch it in a terminal, e.g.,